Hoover Dam, Nevada

 Where is Boulder City?

 Boulder City’s location is simply the best of all worlds.
-This picturesque, tree-studded Clark County town sits just inside southern Nevada’s border with neighboring Arizona, perched above Lake Mead National Recreation Area, the largest manmade lake in the U.S., which Boulder City’s first residents moved there to create (with a pretty famous little wonder of the architectural world by the name of Hoover Dam), minutes away, along the mighty Colorado River.
-In fact, if you didn’t look at a map, you might never even realize the Boulder City Las Vegas journey takes only about thirty minutes of carefree highway cruisin’.
+This picturesque, tree-studded Clark County town sits just inside southern Nevada’s border with neighboring Arizona.
+You’ll find Boulder City, NV practically next door to Lake Mead National Recreation Area, the largest manmade lake in the U.S.—after all, Boulder City’s first residents moved there to build a famous architectural wonder by the name of Hoover Dam on the Colorado River.

 boat cruise on lake mead